vit/leetcode_js/src/740_deleteAndEarn/README.md

 ## Some intuition (#1)

-* When we deside to pick the number 3 (and thereafter delete all 2's and 4's), there are no reasons left not to take all other occurrences of 3.
+* When we decide to pick the number 3 (and thereafter delete all 2's and 4's), there are no reasons left not to take all other occurrences of 3.

 So we __must__ take the sum of all 3's __or__ do not take 3 at all.